andrew867/LuxPower-Advanced/README.md

 At the end of this, you should be able to add the following sensors to HA Energy and it will start tracking:
 ![image](https://user-images.githubusercontent.com/64648444/149421208-c1e57277-a076-4727-8d23-74715d4d5541.png)

-If you have an ACS Inverter you should modify the sensors.yaml with the following:
+If you have an ACS Inverter you should modify the sensors.yaml with the following (This has NOT been tested but It should work!):
 ```
 ## Custom LUX Sensors for ACS Systems.
 Intended to replace the two existing sensor code.
 However, there's a new name to prevent conflict.
     lux_new_home_consumption: